What is Love Charleston?

 Local Missions Endeavors

-St. Andrew’s has identified four outreach ministry partners as a first step in encouraging members to serve in the community.
+St. Andrew’s has identified these ministry partners as a first step in encouraging members to serve in the community.

 East Cooper Faith Network (ECFaithNetwork.org)